Hi, It’s Dr. Centeno. And this is part of a bigger series on what you can do at home to understand why your back hurts.

 And that means that we need to be looking at L4, L5 or S1 or I’ve got an L2 problem, and that’s L2-L3.

-So, if you want to learn more schedule, visit with a Regenexx provider.
+So, if you want to learn more schedule, visit with a Regenexx provider or read about the Perc-FSU.
 But my goal here is to give you the power to do your own self-exam at home.
 Thanks so much for watching and have a great day!